Pay it online, report an issue or request a service, submit on it, or ask us.

 Council are currently planning the

-rebuild of Courtenay Drive and Charters Street within the Kaiapoi South
+rebuild of the earthquake damaged parts of Courtenay Drive, Charters Street and Wyber Place within the Kaiapoi South

 Regeneration Area.
-The road will be rebuilt on its current alignment with one
+Courtenay Drive will be rebuilt on its current alignment with one

 lane in each direction, and have a shared path (for walking and cycling).

-Construction works are planned to be completed in early 2018.
+Construction works are planned to be completed by mid-2018.

 Work began in early May 2017 to install two new